devSupporters/volder/README.md

 ```

 ## Custom type validator
-You Can Define you custom types by adding a validator functions that returns a boolean:
+You Can Define you custom types by adding a validator functions that returns a **boolean**:

 ```js
 import isEmail from "package";